-Most people measure success in terms of money but surely success cannot be defined by the thickness of our bank accounts only.
-I remember in school we used to be told that if we don’t take our education seriously, we would not get nice jobs and therefore we would never be successful.
+Most people measure success in terms of money but surely success cannot be defined by the thickness of our bank account only.
+I remember in school we used to be told that if we didn’t take our education seriously, we would not get nice jobs and therefore we would never be successful.
 The world always links success to material things and that is why we all think those who live in mansions and drive classy vehicles are the most successful ones.

 If money is not success then what is success linked to?